SecretumTheme/secretum-hf/readme.txt

 == Description ==

 Secretum HF (Headers & Footers) allows developers to provide custom header and footer post types for any adapted theme.
-This gives website managers complete and total design control over headers and footers, along with the ability to schedule updates or show off different looks for different pages.
+This gives website managers complete and total design control over header and footer designs & layouts, along with the ability to schedule updates or show off different looks for different pages.

 Designed for the Classic WordPress Editor, works perfectly with Gutenberg.